ManageIQ/manageiq.org/site/docs/get-started/index.md

 In order to follow this guide, you will need:

-* Some place to run the ManageIQ software.
+* A host environment to run the ManageIQ software.
-* Something to manage.
+* A supported managed system to connect to.

 When used in production environments, ManageIQ users typically download [one of our virtual appliances](/download) and deploy copies of it onto a